 We were cruising at the time and would spend a few days in freezing temperatures in New York followed by excruciating heat in the Bahamas, Bermuda or the West Indies.
 The fret board couldn't take it and the pearl inlays sank into the wood due to its contracting and expanding.
 I complained but they wouldn't give me a new bass at Manny's.
 They repaired it by packing each inlay and you can still see the little bits of wood used to support some of them.

 That's really the end of my changing guitar story.
 Freda has been with me ever since.
 Apart from the time that she was stolen!!
-It was at a gig at the Junction in Harborne with Stuart Scott and Mickey Barker in 1974.
+It was at a gig at "The Junction" pub in Harborne (Birmingham) with Stuart Scott and Mickey Barker in 1974.
 We had finished playing and I had put Freda into her case in the dressing room and returned to the stage to get the gear down.
 When I went back to the room, I picked up the case and immediately realised that it was empty.

 I guess I could ramble on for ages about gigs and groups from the 60s onwards.
 I still do a few gigs but not in the professional sense.
 Got involved with a musician so one of us had to get a proper job!
 I have a good position in the NHS at the National Hospital for Neurology and Neurosurgery, Queen Square, London.
 I miss my music.